Typical A-level offer

 ABC with A in Mathematics or BBB with B in Mathematics

 The Mathematics with Business & Management Degree (G1N1) at Aberystwyth University will develop your appreciation of advanced mathematical and statistical techniques and their application in the key areas of business.
-The Mathematics with Business & Management Degree utilises the expertise of the Department of Mathematics and the School of Management and Business to offer you a highly relevant and stimulating programme which is very attractive to employers in a diversity of fields.
+The Mathematics with Business & Management Degree utilises the expertise of the Department of Mathematics and the Aberystwyth Business School to offer you a highly relevant and stimulating programme which is very attractive to employers in a diversity of fields.
 In addition to the specialist mathematical and analytical skills you will acquire through your Mathematics with Business & Management Degree, you will also gain a broad range of transferable skills which will serve you well in any career.
-Expand the sections below to discover more...

-The Mathematics with Business & Management Degree is a major/minor scheme meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics and one-third studying Business and Management in the School of Management and Business.
+The Mathematics with Business & Management Degree is a major/minor scheme meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics and one-third studying Business and Management in the Aberystwyth Business School.

 Why study Mathematics with Business & Management at Aberystwyth?

 Our Mathematics courses are accredited by the Institute for Mathematics and its Applications (IMA), the UK’s learned and professional society for mathematics and its applications.
 The IMA exists to support the advancement of mathematical knowledge and its applications and to promote and enhance mathematical culture in the United Kingdom and elsewhere, for the public good.